Mr-Graph/TSP-PROJECT/readme.md

 > Given a list of cities and the distances between each pair of cities, find the shortest possible route that visits each city exactly once and returns to the origin city.

-It belongs to the NP-hard class of problems and has applications in logistics, manufacturing, and computer chip design, among others.

 ---

 ## 🚀 Features